rogerballard/nestjs-relay/docs/refetching-data.md

 <!-- omit in toc -->
 # Refetching Data

-The first core assumption that Relay makes about a GraphQL API is that is provides a mechanism for refetching an object.
+The first core assumption that Relay makes about a GraphQL API is that it provides a mechanism for refetching an object.
 The following steps will configure your GraphQL API to provide this mechanism.

 **Contents**
 - [Include the Global ID Scalar](#include-the-global-id-scalar)